Skift Take

 Have a confidential tip for Skift?
 Get in touch

-Tags: carnival, cruises, fathom
+Tags: carnival, cruise lines, fathom

 Photo credit: The Fathom ship Adonia is shown in Cuba.
 Carnival Corp. is getting rid of the cruise line and sending the vessel back to P&O Cruises.
 Fathom